tsmith4014/curts_website/README.md

 This repository contains the source code for the official website of Curtis Smith's Gunsmithing Service.
 The website offers information about our services, contact details, and showcases our expertise in gunsmithing.

+The website was designed and created by Chad Thompson-Smith -> [reach Chad here if interested in his work or want your own site](https://github.com/tsmith4014).

+The website is hosted on GitHub Pages and can be accessed at [Curtis Smith's Gunsmithing Service](https://tsmith4014.github.io/curts_website/).

 ## Features

 - Responsive design with a mobile-friendly layout
-- High-quality background images showcasing our theme
+- High-quality background images showcasing desired theme
-- Contact information and coming soon a form for inquiries
+- Contact information
 - About section for Curtis Smith
+- Coming soon a form for inquiries, social media links, and services offered

 ## Pages